CDGVAL

 CDGVAL is a free shuttle rail service at Paris-Charles de Gaulle Airport (CDG), using the VAL (English: automatic light vehicle) driverless, rubber-tyred people mover technology.
 The first line, which connects the three airport terminals, train stations, and parking lots, opened on 4 April 2007.
 The second line, which connects Terminal 2 to two satellite terminals, opened on 27 June 2007.

-Since 2015, the two lines have been operated by Transdev on a 24-hour basis.
+Since 2015, the two lines have been operated by Transdev every day from 4:00 AM to 1:00 AM with bus services running during system closure.
 The 60 million annual passengers of the airport and its 85,000 employees generate an annual traffic of 10 million journeys on CDGVAL.